ChrisH2727/Milestone-3/README.md

 The collection **source history** and **login history** provide an activity log allowing admin users to determine which users have loaned sources and how frequently the site is being visited.

 The collection **isotope** is considered to be semi permanent data.
 Over time changing usage patterns may result in some sources of specific isotope type being removed from circuation.

+**Why MongoDB**

+- Data requires only key-value pairs - no complex interrelated tables

+- Data is stored as text strings only - no complex data types

+- A large number of sources in the list - loans could extend to many 100s

 <span id="wireframes"></span>